 Karen and Mickey Taylor with Seattle Slew, Aqueduct racetrack, New York, April 22, 1977

 Seattle Slew at Three Chimneys Farm, Midway, Kentucky, 1990

-Photo by Tony Leonard, Courtesy Washington Thoroughbred Breeders Association
+Photo by Tony Leonard, Courtesy Washington Thoroughbred Breeders and Owners Association